mbahcliff/House-price-prediction/README.md

 # Real Estate Price Prediction

-## Problem Statement
+## Introduction

-Consider a real estate company that has a dataset containing the prices of different houses  of unit area.
+Consider a real estate company that wants to predict the prices of different houses  of unit area using some indepent features.
 The company intends to use this data to creat a system that helps predict the price of housing based on the independent variables which includes: housing age, distance to the nearest MRT station, number of convenience stores, latitude and longitude
+A predictive algorithm such as linear regression can be used to

 ## Essentially, the company wants —